Knocking down barriers to success: English language learners

 Those groups - ranging from students whose native language isn’t English to those on the lower spectrum of the socioeconomic scale - are a part of what is called the education gap: the academic difference between white students who aren’t from economically challenged families and the students belonging to the historically challenged subgroups.

-This year, five schools were honored for their work over the 2016-17 school year.
-One of them was Riverdale Heights of the Pleasant Valley Community School District.
+This year, five schools were honored for their work over the 2015-16 school year.
+Here, Denison Elementary School of the Denison Community School District explains the work done to ensure English language learners don’t fall behind their counterparts.

 What is the guiding philosophy of your school?